 Cons: Must be broken in

-Rainbows are a sandal that improve with time.
-They won’t be quite as comfortable when you first get them, but give them a week or two and they’ll become the most comfortable sandals you’ve ever worn as the layers of memory foam and leather mold to your feet.
+Rainbows are sandals that improve with time.
+They won’t be quite as comfortable when you first get them like the Sanuk Cosmic Shores Flip-Flops, but give them a week or two and they’ll become the most comfortable sandals you’ve ever worn as the layers of memory foam and leather mold to your feet.

 And it just keeps on getting better from there.
-These sandals last forever, and are backed by Rainbow’s guarantee if they break before you wear through the sole.
-They’re the epitome of comfortable and durable, and the classic leather has some style points to boot.
-They finished runner up as Birkenstocks are slightly more comfortable and durable, but it was a close call.
+These sandals last forever and are backed by Rainbow’s guarantee if they break before you wear through the sole.
+They’re the epitome of comfort and durability, and the classic leather has some style points to boot.
+They finished runner-up as the Birkenstock Arizona Essentials EVA‘s waterproof construction makes them perfect for beach days.

 The one-inch strap is certainly the most comfortable option, but for a more feminine-looking sandal check out the half-inch strap option here.